conor19w/Binance-Futures-Trading-Bot/README.md

 * Now we select our trading strategy, one which we have thoroughly Backtested in the section starting on line 449.
 * Custom Strategies must return a 'prediction' variable either 1, 0, or -99 to go long, short or flat respectively.
 * Again like in Backtesting we call our trading strategy in the form of a function, If the function returns a Type then we must call the SetSLTP() function to set our stoploss and takeprofit before sending our orders.

+### Create Custom Strategies
+---
+* Custom Strategies Can be implemented in [TradingStrats.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/TradingStrats.py)
+* Custom Strategies should return 'prediction' to indicate the strategy's decision to go short (0), go long (1), go flat (-99).
+* For stoploss and takeprofit you must assign to stoplossval and takeprofitval respectively, some pre-coded stoploss functions are already encapsulated in the [SetSLTP()](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/120baa9bb0b6f17d31daedb5769428b95ee3930e/TradingStrats.py#L750) function you may use this by getting your custom strategy to return a Type parameter corresponding to the Type in SetSLTP() or else set these in a custom function of your own.